 - Released as open source in November 2015. - The second-generation machine-learning framework developed internally at Google, successor to DistBelief. - More flexible than some other neural network frameworks. - Capable of running on multiple cores and GPUs. - Provides APIs for Python, C++, Java and other languages. - Used to be quite a challenge to learn (many ways to do the same thing). - With Tensorflow 2.0, Keras has become the main high-level API.
-A significant consolidation of the API was performed.
+A significant consolidation of the API was performed. - Will be succeeded by JAX?

-This framework is popular, though not necessarily the fastest.
+This framework was popular, though not necessarily the fastest.